 You can practically see the eye roll when you hear the word “teenagers”.
 Not only are they notoriously hard to please, but they also get into the latest crazes faster than most parents can keep up.
 They might be older than their years in so many ways (as we’re sure our 13-year-old selves can relate!), but they’re still children at heart.
 What they want most are fun and engaging activities they can document on Snapchat and Instagram.
 While we’re busy trying to keep them out of LKF, it’s hard for them to find spots that will both entertain them and appeal to their age group.
-So we’ve done some research and rounded up the best places your teens can hang out in Hong Kong (you may even be allowed to tag along on rare occasions!).
+So we’ve done some research and rounded up the best places your teenagers can hang out this summer (you may even be allowed to tag along on rare occasions!).

 Editor’s Note: The situation in Hong Kong regarding closures and restrictions on opening hours due to the coronavirus is constantly evolving.
 Please note the following: